 Next on our list was Cloudy Bay winery.
 This winery as well, has a lovely setting- grab your glass of wine and wander around – you will not want to get out of that egg chair!
 For NZD 5, you get a generous tasting of their wines.
 We loved the Riesling and bought a bottle for our trip.
 If you end up buying a bottle, then the tasting fee is waived – such a sweet deal.
 You can easily spend a few hours here – the property is absolutely beautiful and the wines, oh so delicious!

 We then spent some time driving around the Marlborough Sounds.
-There are several hiking tracks as well; or if you have additional time, you could explore this magical place by sea kayak.
+There are several hiking trails as well; or if you have additional time, you could explore this magical place by kayak.
 Queen Charlotte Sound is the most well known in this region.

 The drive from Queen Charlotte Sound to Havelock is one of the most picturesque drives – magnificent views of the sounds can be had from many vantage points so allow plenty of time to enjoy the scenery.
 We eventually made it Nelson by evening.